How to Apply

 What speeches do I need?
 For all courses you will be required to prepare two contrasting speeches:

-- One contemporary monologue no more than 2 minutes in length
+- One contemporary monologue no more than 2 minutes in length (written in the 20th Century onwards)

-- One Classical monologue no more than 2 minutes in length
+- One Classical monologue no more than 2 minutes in length (written in the 16th or 17th Century)

 For your self-tape, you have the choice to present any of the following instead of the classical monologue: